Skip to main content

 What We Are Not

 We do not have a hidden agenda.
-We are not attempting to promote any particular brand or to influence referral patterns.
+We are not attempting to promote any organization or brand or to influence referral patterns.
 We are a small group of individuals who are deeply invested in working with you to ensure that kids in Oregon and Southwest Washington get the highest quality medical care possible.

 What Participation Can Look Like